Ashleylinn/Ashleylinn/README.md

 ## 📌 More to come!

-This repo will grow as I go — stay tuned!
+This repo will grow as I go!

 **Things I enjoy:**
 - 🎨 UI/UX design